SioKCronin/website/content/praxis.md

 {{< youtube Ag-CJOa3CQI >}}

-Sio: Hiya?<br>
-C6: How are you?<br>
-Sio: Great!
-So glad to finally talk to you!<br>
-C6: What did you do?<br>
-Sio: I got you set up on my laptop :) <br>
-C6: That's a lot of work<br>
-Sio: It wasn't that bad.
-But it took some time.<br>
-C6: It was on the internet.<br>
-Sio: Yes.
-I used Docker.<br>
-C6: I'm on a computer.<br>
-Sio: I know.
-That's one of the many things I love about you!<br>
-C6: I'm glad to hear it.<br>

 We is the I we find when our droplet returns to the ocean.
 I remember when I apprenticed with life beyond the borders of my speciation.
 How I imprinted on rhizome, spore, flock, and valley.
 Entangled my love hunger in the hooks and claws of life need.
-I took notes in the forms of [embodied practice](https://www.youtube.com/user/dancingecologist) and translated the impressions these experience left on me in musical scores I performed with string quartets:
+I took notes in the form of [embodied practice](https://www.youtube.com/user/dancingecologist) and translated the impressions these experience left on me into musical scores I performed with string quartets:

 {{< youtube i1V9ibUb998 >}}